zkorum/.github/ROADMAP.md

 The PoC consists of independent open-source projects to showcase:

+### Result

-- VC-based voting ==> technical feasibility is 99% approved, actual implementation is 50% there
+- VC-based voting ==> technical feasibility is approved, see https://github.com/zkorum/poc
 - a text anonymizer that can run on frontend (or that can run on encrypted data) ==> not started yet

-### Result

 ## Objective #2: MVP

-Product Design was recently prototyped on Figma.
-More to come here soon.
+Deadline:

+- autumn 2023

+Product under active development at github.com/zkorum/zkorum